JurajKavka/vue-bootstrap-sidebar/README.md

 `vue-bootstrap-sidebar` is a Vue sidebar menu component, build using [`bootstrap-vue`](https://bootstrap-vue.js.org/).

+> Be sure to check out the [Sidebar component in BootstrapVue](https://bootstrap-vue.org/docs/components/sidebar) firtst.
+My implementation is older, much simpler, but still in active development.

 ## Preview
 For the preview just clone this repository and run *dev* server.
 ```